WojtekKamilowski/CI_PP3_TDP/README.md

 The user can delete the most recent non-default data from all worksheets by choosing option 7.
 Once the option is chosen, the user is asked to confirm deleting LAST.

-Typing no or n confirmed by enter inform that the action has been stopped and displays the main menu.
+Typing no or n (in both cases input must be  in small cases) confirmed by enter inform that the action has been stopped and displays the main menu.

-Input of yes or y and enter deletes the most recent non-default data or informs that no more data can be deleted from the program.
+Input of yes or y (in both cases input must be  in small cases) and enter deletes the most recent non-default data or informs that no more data can be deleted from the program.

 If the user inputs other data than y/yes or n/no the prgoram informs about invalid input and the user needs to return to the main menu by pressing enter.